dreaded-wire/oscent/README.md

 Modular Structure: The tool is organized into modules for different types of information, promoting a clean and modular codebase.
 Each module handles specific data types, such as persons, addresses, and more.

+Library Independent: Oscent is ready out the box, no pip installations needed!

 # Usage
 `python3 main.py`